 Bull’s eye maculopathy describes a number of different conditions in which there is a ring of pale-looking damage around a darker area of the macula.

-Pseudoxanthoma elasticum or ‘PXE’ is a disease affecting many parts of the body.
+Pseudoxanthoma elasticum or ‘PXE’ is a disease that affects many parts of the body.